vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_boot_options.md

 # Virtual Container Host Boot Options #

 The `vic-machine create` utility provides options that change the location of the ISO files from which virtual container hosts (VCHs) and container VMs boot.
+Optionally use the boot options if you have a centralized store of ISO files.

 - [`vic-machine` Options](#options)
 - [Example `vic-machine` Commands](#examples)